Frequently Asked Questions

 Therapy provides a unique opportunity to form a relationship with a trained professional specializing in emotional health treatment.
 Together, we support you to gain self-awareness and address the current challenges your face by acquiring coping strategies and healthily managing your emotions.
 In my practice, individual difference are embraced, and the therapeutic approach used is tailored to meet your unique needs and complexities.

-Payment for therapy services is due upon the completion of your individual or couples session.
-It can be made via cash, check or money order.
-I also accept PayPal electronic payment.
+Payment for therapy services is due upon the completion of your individual or couples- session.
+It can be made via check or money order.
+I also accept an array of electronic payment options.

 While my practice does not participate as an in-network provider with insurances, it is very possible that you have insurance coverage for therapy through your “out-of-network” benefits coverage.

 If you have health insurance with out-of-network coverage, a percentage of the fee you pay for therapy will get reimbursed directly to you by your provider.
 I will provide you with the form necessary to get reimbursed.
 I am also happy to contact your insurance provider on your behalf should you like me to inquire about your coverage for therapy.

 What is your Cancellation Policy?